tinyredinc/notes/README.md

 # BREIF
-This repo is all about the notes that I made exploring the technology world.
+This repo is all about the notes that I made.
 There is no promise on the accuracy of the information; feel free to use it at your own risk.

 --- by Sam